mongodb/specifications/source/auth/auth.rst

 Note that because we use the server socket address, there will different cache keys for each member of a replica set.

-The driver MUST cache the serverStep1 reponse as part of the cache value, to enable skipping serverStep1 on subsequent authentications of the same cache key.
+The driver MUST cache the serverStep1 response as part of the cache value, to enable skipping serverStep1 on subsequent authentications of the same cache key.